 What is a California Traffic Violator School Owner Bond?

 The California traffic violator school owner bond is designed to protect consumers from losses due to misrepresentation or unethical business practices.
-In order to operate within the state, the California Department of Motor Vehicles requires traffic violator schools to post this bond.
+To operate within the state, the California Department of Motor Vehicles requires traffic violator schools to post this bond.

 Who Needs a California Traffic Violator School Owner Bond?